Grant1216/Bird_Up/README.md

 - Project Title
 - Description
+- How to Create a Repository
-- How to create a repository
+- How to Create a Branch
 - Additional Documentation
 - Versioning